-MicroK8s is the local distribution of Kubernetes developed by Ubuntu.
-It’s a compact Linux snap that installs a single node cluster on a local PC.
-Although MicroK8s is only built for Linux, Kubernetes on Mac works by setting up a cluster in an Ubuntu VM.
+Are you looking for a Kubernetes solution to run on your Mac?
+MicroK8s is a lightweight, pure upstream distribution of Kubernetes developed by Canonical.
+It’s a compact Linux snap that installs a single-node Kubernetes cluster alongside carefully selected add-ons on Linux, Windows and macOS.
+Although MicroK8s was originally built for Linux, Kubernetes on Mac works natively with MicroK8s, using an Ubuntu virtual machine (VM).

 Kubernetes on Mac set up steps

 The following steps are required to download MicroK8s on macOS and set up the necessary add-ons to access the MicroK8s dashboard.